bencyna/calendule/README.md

 - [GitHub Profile](https://github.com/bencyna)

-For further information on this project, if you'd like to discuss changes or work together - please reach out directly to: Please contact through the repository.
+For further information on this project, if you'd like to discuss changes or work together - please reach out directly to: https://www.linkedin.com/in/bencyna567/.